Balanced Body, Balanced Life:

 Yoga Poses for Creating Harmony and Flow in Your Everyday Life

 practicing balancing yoga poses helps create a balanced body, which is integral for creating a harmony and flow. photo: lerina winter

 Balance yoga looks different to all of us.
 Our lives require dynamic shifts in balance depending on the season, the year, or even the decade we find ourselves moving through.
-This includes but is not limited to our
+This includes but is not limited to ourrelationships, our career path, our health and, quite frankly, any other area of our life; all of it is fair game.
+A balanced life is, in fact, so essential to our wellbeing that the ancient yogis, rishis, and swamis of India devised a 5,000-year-old science and system of balance yoga called Ayurveda.
+Needless to say, the discussion and history of balance is rich and varied across the ages.

 To tie things back to your body and your balance yoga practice, what I recommend for modern yogis is for the focus to rest strongly on the asana practice—the balanced body being a microcosm and reflection of our life.
 By properly stacking the muscles and bones, we work towards more efficiency, effortlessness, and balance in our movements on and off the mat.